zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

    #
    - [x] <b>Day 8</b>
  * How to provide default values for parameters
+   - Optional: When to use default parameters for functions